When Kids Have to Act Like Parents, It Affects Them for Life

-Laura Kiesel was only six years old when she became a parent to her infant brother.
+Laura Kiesel was only 6 years old when she became a parent to her infant brother.
 At home, his crib was placed directly next to her bed, so that when he cried at night, she was the one to pick him up and sing him back to sleep.
 She says she was also in charge of changing his diapers and making sure he was fed every day.
-For the majority of her early childhood, she remembers that she tended to his needs while her own mother was in the depths of heroin addiction.
+For the majority of her early childhood, she remembers, she tended to his needs while her own mother was in the depths of heroin addiction.

 From as early as she can remember, Kiesel says she had to take care of herself—preparing her own meals, clothing herself, and keeping herself entertained.
 At school, she remembers becoming a morose and withdrawn child whose hair was often dirty and unkempt.